Richard Mervyn Hare

 So, let me have a hangover.

 It is true that, if I advise someone “Get drunk”, he might respond “Are you telling me to have a hangover?”
-Yet this inference is not acceptable as leading from one intention to another; for predicted side-effects of realizing one's intentions are not thereby intended, even if (in another case) they are welcome.
-Inferences that may take one from one intention to another need rather to relate, like (E), to means towards, or ways of, achieving a given goal.
+Yet this inference is not acceptable as leading from one intention to another; for predicted side-effects of realizing one’s intentions are not thereby intended, even if (in another case) they are welcome.
+Inferences that may take one from one intention to another need rather to relate, as Aristotle intended (E) (though its wording is actually ambiguous), to means towards, or ways of, achieving a given goal.

 Yet further problems arise.
 Suppose that I intend to achieve some unforgettable end, and recognize that it will require, in due course, a presently forgettable means.
 (Suppose that I am already set on making a cloak, an end which already looms large in my mind; but some subsidiary means that I know to be necessary in due course can only become salient when the time approaches—I cannot now form an intention to realize the means since I know that I would at once forget it until my intention to realize the end reminded me of them at an opportune moment.)
 I then already intend the end, but cannot as yet seriously intend the means; for it is plausibly part of having a present intention to do something that one expects one’s intention to play a role in a causal sequence culminating in one’s doing it.